some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 Besides SOME/IP other communication protocols are used within the vehicle; e.g. for Network Management, Diagnosis, or Flash Updates.
-Such communications protocols might need to communicate a service instance or have eventgroups as well.
+Such communication protocols might need to communicate a service instance or have eventgroups as well.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_500